Fayssal404/DataScience/neural-network/captchas/README.md

 - Build a neural network that will take an image as input and try to predict which (single) letter is in the image.
 - Training data consists of generated image letters with each image character being labeled at the letter position alphabetically.
-- Outputs will be 26 values between 0 and 1, higher values indicate a higher likelihood that the associated letter is the letter represented by the input.
+- Resulting output vector of 25 values between 0 and 1, higher values indicate a higher likelihood that the associated letter is the letter represented by the input.